Students’ Frequently Asked Questions

 Q: How do I get an interview / How can I make myself more marketable?

-A: Consider participating in the Geneseo Opportunities for Leadership Development (GOLD) workshops, especially the Emerald Career and Professional Development Certificate program.
+A: Consider participating in the GOLD Program.
 More information about GOLD can be found here.
-These workshops have been designed to help students develop and apply lifelong career development skills to the world of work as a student employee, a full-time career professional, or both.
-Workshops will provide opportunities to enhance personal and professional skills that are expectations in the workplace and can help prepare students for careers now, and after college.
+These workshops have been designed to help students develop and apply lifelong career development skills.
+Workshops will provide opportunities to enhance personal and professional skills that are expected in the workplace and can help prepare students for careers now, and after college.

-If you need to polish your resume or need help with a well-written cover letter, the Department of Career Development has Career Mentors that are available to help you.
+If you need to polish your resume or need help with a well-written cover letter, the Career Design Center has Career Mentors that are available to help you.
 You can also make an appointment for a mock interview to practice your interview skills.
 Stop in during drop-in hours or contact their office to schedule an appointment.

-* SUNY Geneseo Career Development Service shares the Handshake system with the Student Employment Service Office.*
+*SUNY Geneseo's Career Design Center shares the Handshake system with the Student Employment Service Office.*